HimaObugari/Object_detection/README.md

 ```
 ./run_docker.sh
 ```
-After the build and run, in the container run the `main.py` file to convert `.json` files to `.txt` files as well as place them in the required folders.
+After the build and run, in the container run the `main.py` file.
+This converts `.json` files to `.txt` files, splits the image and label data into training and validation sets at 9:1 ratio, and place them in the required folders.
 ```
 python main.py
 ```
 The images and labels are ready in their designated folders. yolov8n.pt is used for a small dataset.
 The image size is modified to 640x640 to reduce the burden on the system. yolov8n.pt uses an AdamW optimzer with learning rate 0.000833.
 The number of classes yolov8n.pt can detect are 80, for BDD100k which is mostly road scenarios, the number of classes chosen are 10.
-Train the images with pre-trained model yolov8n.pt using the following command, give the suitable number of epochs according to the dtaset size and adjust the image size:
+Train the images with pre-trained model yolov8n.pt using the following command.
+Give suitable number of epochs and batch size, finetune them to achieve better model training.
+Adjust the image size suitable to the YOLO model capacity.
 ```
-yolo task=detect mode=train model=yolov8n.pt data=/app/data.yaml epochs=10 imgsz=640
+yolo task=detect mode=train model=yolov8n.pt data=/app/data.yaml epochs=100 imgsz=640
 ```
 The resulted model from the training is saved in `/app/runs/detect/train/weights/best.pt` and other parameters and results for different batches and epochs are located in `/app/runs/detect/train` directory(Always check the name of the folder `train`, when the model is trained multiple times, `train2`, `train3` would be created to load the latest trained model).